ctrimble/combinatorics/README.md

 ## Status

   This project is now working for forward iteration.
-The process of getting a release on maven central has started.
+Upcoming improvements:
+  - backward iteration for permutations (working for combinations.)
+  - starting in the middle of an iteration.
+  - inlining of combinatoric engine handlers with ASM.

 ## Building from Source

-  To build this project, you will need [Maven 3.0](http://maven.apache.org/), Java 1.6 or higher installed, and [my parent pom](https://github.com/ctrimble/parent-pom) installed in your local repository.
+  To build this project, you will need [Maven 3.0](http://maven.apache.org/) and Java 1.6 or higher installed.

         git checkout git://github.com/ctrimble/combinatorics.git combinatorics
         cd combinatorics